sebastid/GetAndCleanDataCourse/CodeBook.md

-## Project Description
+## Code Book Description
-This is the project course programming assignment for the coursera GetDataAndClean course.
+This is the codebook for the project course assignment of the coursera 'Getting And Cleaning Data' course.
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a dataset.

-This file is the code book that provides some basic information about the raw data, and how to create the tidy datafile from it.
+This code book provides some basic information about the raw data, and how to create the tidy datafile from it.
 It contains a full list of the variables defined in the tidy dataset.

 ##Notes on the original (raw) data